OliverDaviesCodes/CookBook_Project/README.md

 ### Typography

-There are three Google fonts used throught the website.
+There are two Google fonts used throught the website.
 [Petemoss](https://fonts.google.com/specimen/Petemoss?preview.size=24#standard-styles) is used for qoute, [Montagu Slab](https://fonts.google.com/specimen/Montagu+Slab) used for all titles.